skordus/stena/README.md

 $ git clone git@github.com:skordus/stena.git public_html
 ```

-> * You need to ask admin of this project to add your SSH public key to repo
+> * :warning: You need to ask admin of this project to add your SSH public key to repo
-> * Make sure it's cloned to `public_html` directory under your project root
+> * :warning: Make sure it's cloned to `public_html` directory under your project root

 ---

-> You might need to re-clone the project as described above every time after running:
+> :warning: You might need to re-clone the project as described above every time after provision:

 ```
 $ vagrant reload --provision